What is Gallbladder Removal Surgery?

 As the common name indicates, it is the presence of the gallstones in the common bile duct.
 This duct is a narrow tube that transports bile from the liver to the small intestine (duodenum).
 This typically happens when the smaller gallstones (that are notorious) form inside the gallbladder and travels outside and descends into the duct.

 This can block the passage of bile and can very well lead to surgical jaundice.
-Then the bile flow is obstructed completely and can cause infection.
+This can obstruct the bile flow completely and can cause infection.
 Once the stone descends down, a simple treatment becomes complicated requiring more than 2 procedures.
 This can cause an emergency situation with a high mortality rate.

 Gallstones causing Pancreatitis